The Constitution of the Edinburgh University Theatre Company

 c) Appointed Subcommittee members may be granted more specific titles and duties by the Convenors.

-d) Subcommittees may otherwise structure themselves as appropriate, within the limits set out in this Constitution.
+d) Subcommittees may otherwise structure themselves as appropriate, within the limits set out in this Constitution. - Elected positions:

 a) Subcommittees may have elected positions with specific titles and duties.
 They shall be elected at the AGM and be ultimately responsible to the Company.